Essay

 Central Icon Table

-Every Nerd Font glyph used in the config — file tree icons, diagnostic markers, git symbols, which-key entries, lualine separators — lives in nvim/lua/config/icons.lua.
-Plugin files reference them by name (icons.diagnostics.Error, icons.git.added).
+Every Nerd Font glyph used in the config — roughly 500 across diagnostics, git symbols, file types, LSP kinds, UI elements, org-mode, and more — lives in nvim/lua/config/icons.lua.
+Plugin files reference them by name (icons.diagnostics.Error, icons.git.added, icons.org.todo).

 Want to swap a glyph?
 Change it once.
 It propagates everywhere.
 No more grep-and-replace across 15 files.